Why La Palma is one of the best spots for whale watching

 Today we want to tell you why the Canary Islands is one of the best spots, in Europe and worldwide, for dolphin and whale watching in the wild.

 The Canary Islands.
-That special place in between Europe, Africa and America.
-Volcanic islands gently touched by the inmensity of the Atlantic ocean.
+That special place in-between Europe, Africa, and America.
+Volcanic islands gently touched by the immensity of the Atlantic ocean.

 We can feel a strong pull about them.
 Dolphins and whales do so.
 But maybe our reasons are not the same…

 - One of the main reasons is the huge diversity: more than 30 identified species from the 89 known so far, belonging to 7 families, and including dolphins, pilot whales, beaked whales, sperm whales, killer whales, big whales…

 - Secondly, the sightings happen really close to shore.
 Sometimes, they can be seen even from the land, but usually, in our boat cruises, we can watch even the biggest ones, such as sperm whales, bryde’s whales or humpback whales, next to the coast.

 - Third one, seasonality: here you can find cetaceans all year-round, not need to wait for a special time.
 Even though that doesn’t mean they always want us to spot them!
 And weather conditions usually stay calm enough to go out by boat.

 Of course, we are not going to tell you now all the many other reasons to come to the Canary Islands, especially to La Palma, the pretty island (La Isla Bonita).
 Let’s dive more into it in other posts 😉